The Forester (album)

 The Forester (released September 20, 2013 in Oslo, Norway) is the eighth album by Susanna, also known as Susanna and the Magical Orchestra, this time as Susanna and Ensemble neoN, leased on the label SusannaSonata (SONATACD008).

 Background

 The eighth album release by Susanna is a series of original songs, and here she prove herself as an original songwriter with a strong signature.
 All About Jazz critique John Kelman, in his review The Forester states:

 Reception

-AllMusic awarded the album 4 stars, The Guardian reviewer John Fordham awarded the album 4 stars, and the reviewer Per Henrik Arnesen of Gaffa.no awarded the album dice 5.
+AllMusic awarded the album 4 stars, The Guardian reviewer John Fordham awarded the album 4 stars, and the reviewer Per Henrik Arnesen of Gaffa magazine awarded the album dice 5.